Ssobol7/Debian-Guide-Server-Workstation/Workstation/security/nftables_setup.md

   - All outgoing connections are allowed.
   - Local connections via the `lo` interface are allowed.
   - All other incoming and forwarded packets are dropped.

-***This configuration provides basic protection, making your server invisible to pings but still accessible via SSH, HTTP, and HTTPS.***

 &nbsp;